jishnu-baruah/firmDev/README.md

 3. Connect your microcontroller device via USB.

-4. Use the provided interface to upload the generated firmware directly to the connected device.
+4. Use the Chrome-extension to upload the generated firmware directly to the connected device.

 ## Contributing